By John Hendrickson for RealClearPolitics

 Iowa can look to states such as North Carolina, Indiana, among others that have successfully reduced tax rates.
 Spending is at the heart of tax policy and if policymakers continue to keep spending low, Iowa taxpayers should see greater tax relief.

-The Des Moines Register released a new poll that shows a 53 percent job approval rating for Governor Reynolds.
+The Des Moines Register released new poll that shows a 53 percent job approval rating for Governor Reynolds.
 The governor’s approval rating is even higher — 57 percent — when respondents are asked how she has handled Iowa’s economy.

 The poll affirms that Iowa supports the conservative pro-growth policy agenda that Governor Reynolds is advancing in Iowa.
 Iowa offers the proof that you cannot tax and spend your way to prosperity.